How to use Photoshop gradient maps and color effects and text effects in CC 2017 / 2015 CS6 CS4 CS3 adjustment tutorial

 The results can be quite metallic like or perhaps posterization in many cases but that depends on the image and if the image is slightly blurred then the results will create unusual surreal glows.
 The image can then be further modified by other adjustments such as HDR toning

-The images can also be further manipulated by tools such as the oil paint filter and camera raw filter (as on the left) as well as combining with two applications of the gradient map adjustments along with HDR toning.
+The images can also be further manipulated by tools such as the oil paint filter and camera raw filter as well as combining with two applications of the gradient map adjustments along with HDR toning.

 The map feature is useful for creating interesting text effects such as distress and inner glow and sharpening effects in Adobe ® Photoshop ®.